Asem-Git-Hub/Asem-Git-Hub.github.io/_posts/Digital-Forensocs/2025-10-28-Attacker-Heatmap.md

 tactical: here we are focusing on which TTPs(tactics, techniques, and procedures) are used by the attacker and giving it a score based on opertional stage(in our case, activity and sectors).

 So, what is the score?
-The score is a number we give to techniques as a priority to which one should focus on first in our detection rules and playbooks, trying to cover every possible technique from the highest one to the lowest.
+That score is a priority number we use to decide which techniques to cover first when writing detection rules and playbooks, so we start with the highest-scored techniques and work down until we have reasonable coverage.

 ## Example

 Our program is focusing on the targeted jordan government and telecommunications.

 We are beginning with strategic and operational as we discussed.

 By Using [ETDA](https://apt.etda.or.th/cgi-bin/aptsearch.cgi), [APTMAP](https://andreacristaldi.github.io/APTmap/) and [Exel sheat](https://docs.google.com/spreadsheets/d/1H9_xaxQHpWaa4O_Son4Gx0YOIzlcBWMsdvePFX68EKU/edit?gid=1636225066#gid=1636225066)